-The synchronization of The Unicode Standard, Version 5.2, with the third version of ISO/IEC 10646 plus its first six amendments means that the repertoire, encoding, and names of all characters are identical between the two standards at those version levels, and that all other material from the amendments to 10646 that have a bearing on the text of the Unicode Standard have been taken into account in the revision of the Unicode Standard.
+The synchronization of The Unicode Standard, Version 6.2, with ISO/IEC 10646:2012 means that the repertoire, encoding, and names of all characters are identical between the two standards at those version levels, except for the addition of U+20BA to the Unicode Standard.
+All other changes to the text of 10646 that have a bearing on the text of the Unicode Standard have been taken into account in the revision of the Unicode Standard.